LearnWithLlew/RefactoringToCleanerCode.java/Course.md

     2. Move into a better class
     3. Evaluate at caller
     4. Commit (or revert)
+    5. Repeat until everything is in it's place

 - [ ] ## Activity 3: Clean up the main method